microsoft/pxt/common-docs/github/classroom.md

 ### Step 1: Students create a new repository

-From the MakeCode editor, the student create a **private** repository for the assignment that will be hosted under their account.
+From the MakeCode editor, the student create a **public** repository for the assignment that will be hosted under their account.
 Students should all name the repository with the assignment name (e.g. "homework" in this example).

 #### ~ hint

+##### Private repositories

-Public or private?
-A repository can be made public later on once all the assignments have been returned.
-It will be part of the student **portfolio**.
+A repository can be also made **private** (at creation or later in the settings), in which case only the student can access it.
+See **step 2** to give access to the teacher.

 #### ~

-### Step 2: Student invite teacher as collaborator
+### Step 2: (optional) Student invite teacher as collaborator

+If the repository is **private**, the student will have to invite the teacher as **collaborator**.

+* open the **collaborators** page using the collaborator button
+* enter the teacher alias in the textbox and send the invitation.
-Using the collaborator button, the student invites the teacher account as a collaborator of the project.
-This will the teacher access to the private assignment repository.
+* the teacher needs to accept the invitation to get access to the private repository

 ![Screenshot of the collaborator page on GitHub](/static/github/classroom/addcollaborator.png)